bhauman/figwheel-main/docs/docs/main_script.md

 The Clojure process will block for 5 seconds while it waits for some asynchronus result to be sent back.
-In this example we are not sending back a result value, so the process will throw a timed out exception which will cause a non-zero exit.
+In this example we are not sending back a result value, so the process will throw a timed-out exception which will cause a non-zero exit.

 Now let's modify the above `-main` function to send back an